Solving the SU($N$) Orbital Hatsugai-Kohmoto Model: Results of SU( ) OHK

 In Fig.~\ref{fig:density_compress}(e,f), we present the benchmark for double occupancy $\mathcal{D}$, and its derivative $\partial \mathcal{D}/ \partial \langle \hat{n} \rangle$ as a function of density $\langle \hat{n} \rangle$.
 Double occupancy in the OHK model is defined as

-where $V$ is the number of sites in rBZ.
 This definition differs from that used in the SU($N$) Hubbard model.
-However, in both cases, $\mathcal{D}$ is proportional to the average interaction energy and the first derivative of the free energy with respect to $U$ thereby preserving this physical correspondence.
-In \figdisp{fig:density_compress}(e,f), the solid lines are the OHK results while the markers denote DQMC-Hubbard results.
+However, in both cases, $\mathcal{D}$ is proportional to the average interaction energy and the first derivative of the free energy with respect to $U$, thereby preserving this physical correspondence.
+In \figdisp{fig:density_compress}(e,f), the solid lines are the OHK results, while the markers denote DQMC-Hubbard results.
 The double occupancy from 4-OHK and DQMC-Hubbard agrees quantitatively.
 Moreover, 4-OHK shows consistent results at higher density $\langle \hat{n} \rangle>1$, whereas DQMC data becomes oscillatory due to the severe fermionic sign problem.
 As previously reported for SU($N$) Hubbard~\cite{ibarra2021}, the sharp jump in $\partial \mathcal{D} / \partial \langle \hat{n} \rangle$ serves as a strong signature of the Mott insulating state persisting even in the high-temperature regime.

 From this benchmarking, we find that the 4-OHK model successfully captures the high-temperature $N$-dependent physics in the SU($N$) Hubbard model.
 Aside from the overestimate of the Mott gap, we find quantitative agreement between 4-OHK and DQMC-Hubbard results for the density $\langle \hat{n}\rangle$-dependence of physical quantities, such as $\mathcal{D}$.
 Additionally, the simplicity of 4-OHK makes it advantageous for exploring higher densities and lower temperatures (next section), where DQMC simulations are limited by the fermionic sign problem.
 These features establish OHK as a powerful tool for studying SU($N$) Hubbard physics beyond the reach of conventional numerical methods.